How to Identify Funding Sources for Your Project

 Franchises/Big-Box Retailers

-Your local name brand retailers usually have an incentive to give back and donate to causes locally — think Lowe’s, Home Depot, Little Caesars, Taco Bell, McDonalds, Build-A-Bear, etc. It is always a good idea to go in with a significant monetary ask and a clear explanation of what the funding or donation would provide and how they could be recognized for their contribution (i.e. local press write up, sponsorship plaque, listed in brochure with logo, etc.)
+Your local name-brand retailers usually have an incentive to give back and donate to causes locally — think Lowe’s, Home Depot, Little Caesars, Taco Bell, McDonalds, Build-A-Bear, etc. It is always a good idea to go in with a significant monetary ask and a clear explanation of what the funding or donation would provide and how they could be recognized for their contribution (i.e., local press write-up, sponsorship plaque, listed in a brochure with logo, etc.)

 Established Community Organizations

-Think your local United Way, Lions, Kiwanis, Rotary Clubs, and the like, are all looking for ways to support local community efforts.
-It is worth having an ask, or asking who else could support this effort.
+Think your local United Way, Lions, Kiwanis, Rotary Clubs, and the like are all looking for ways to support local community efforts.
+It is worth asking, or asking who else could support this effort.
 If they are unable to support your cause, see if they have recommendations for other individuals or organizations to ask.

 Business and Community/Economic Development Groups

-Think your local Downtown Development Authority (DDA), Chamber of Commerce, Community Foundations, or county wide/regional economic development agencies.
+Think of your local Downtown Development Authority (DDA), Chamber of Commerce, Community Foundations, or county-wide/regional economic development agencies.
 They are set up to support the growth of their community.
 All they need is a formalized “ask” most times.

 Service Groups and Local Businesses

 Think of your area’s church groups, community services groups, youth groups, block clubs, eagle/girl/boy scouts, and local businesses (locally owned coffee shops, restaurants, etc.).
 They could make great supporters of your work.
 These types of groups often create a larger value add in their partnership and will likely bring a whole new wing of outreach to the table.
-Sometimes local restaurants and stores are even able to set up evening events where a portion of proceeds from sales/meals will go towards your project on a given night.
-You help them by bringing in more patrons, they in-turn support your cause.
+Sometimes, local restaurants and stores are even able to set up evening events where a portion of proceeds from sales/meals will go towards your project on a given night.
+You help them by bringing in more patrons, and they, in turn, support your cause.

 Friends and Family